hltcoe/tasa/README.md

 ## Building

-Inside the `webapp/` directory, the TASA HTML templates is generated using the command:
+From the `webapp/` directory, generate the TASA HTML templates using the command:

     npm run buildTemplates

-This will create a React web application in the `webapp/build/` directory, and generate `webapp/anno-app-{turkle|mturk}.html`.
+This will create a React web application in the `webapp/build/` directory, and generate the HTML templates `webapp/anno-app-{turkle|mturk}.html`.

 ## Using TASA with Turkle or Mechanical Turk